Holly Solomon Criticizes My Art

 My Life Saved

-So then, how did she save my life?
-Holly Solomon’s fine art world was not one I wanted to live in.
-It would have caused me to make too many compromises and forced me to live in hypocrisy.
-It would have destroyed my faith, personal life, marriage, and my children.
+It was not one I wanted to live in.
+It would have caused me to make too many compromises in my deeply held beliefs.
+It would have destroyed my faith, marriage, and my children.
 And that was something I was not willing to do.
 Looking back I realize I made the right decision.

-My kids grew up in the country where we home-schooled them and they grew to be creative, well adjusted adults.
+My kids grew up in the country where they were home-schooled and grew to be creative, well adjusted adults.
 I celebrated my 50th wedding anniversary having been married to the girl I met when I was 15.
-I have enough money to live and work on my art on my terms.
-Most of all my faith in my creator is strong and I look forward to my journey here on earth.
+I have the financial means to live and work on my art on my terms - not the expectations of others.
+Most of all my faith in my creator and savior is strong and I look forward to my journey here on earth.

 No comments: